ajhanisch/ORDPRO/README.md

 Author: Ashton J. Hanisch < <ajhanisch@gmail.com> >

 # **SYNOPSIS**
-Automates splitting, editing, combining, processing, and managing of orders.
+Automates processing, auditing, searching, splitting, editing, combining, creating, removing, and overall management of orders.

 # **DESCRIPTION**
 Script designed to assist in management and processing of orders given in the format of a single file or multiple files containing numerous orders, from one to thousands of orders to organized directory structure by 'UICS\\[UIC]\\[SOLDIER]\\ORDER_N'.
 This allows for a more organized look and viewing of orders processed on a daily basis or in large batches of historical orders.